Editor's Note: This blog was previously published, we're re-sharing it today.

 Using a variety of leveled informational books on a single topic can address the challenge of finding appropriate, content-area texts for elementary students to read.
 Now, imagine how those same selections could help students successfully transition from reading about the topic to writing about it!

-The jot chart used to record answers to specific questions about a content-area topic during reading can be modified slightly to support students who will use their notes for writing about the topic.
-(See guest blog titled Differentiating in Science through Leveled Texts.)
+The jot chart (see an example below) is used to record answers to specific questions about a content-area topic during reading can be modified slightly to support students who will use their notes for writing about the topic (for more information on this topics, click here ).
 Adding space to record an interesting fact and/or a thought-provoking question, as well as providing room to write a short conclusion, gives young writers an organizational structure from which to form their paragraphs.

 Guiding students through the reading, questioning, note-taking, and paragraph formation to create a class product, in which each student produces the same written report, can serve as a model for their future content-area writing.
 Unfortunately, when students begin working more independently on content-area research, they sometimes have difficulty combining and/or rewording the information they've located, so they resort to plagiarizing their sources.
 How can teachers guide students through content-area writing that reflects students' own wording and voice?